Google Sheets

 Example

-Here, I want to open multiple YouTube video links and perform the action of scroll each video.
+Here you want to open multiple YouTube video links and perform the action of scroll each video.

 and link